I don’t think Brighton and Hove Albion gave Tau the respect he deserves - Mosimane

 “Percy Tau was not in Brighton’s plans at all, they didn’t even use him during the pre-season.

-“By the way, is Brighton bigger than Al Ahly?
+“By the way, are Brighton bigger than Al Ahly?
 Al Ahly is a bigger team.
 Sorry but we just came back from the [Fifa] Club World Cup."

 Al Ahly scooped their second bronze medal at the Club World Cup finals after they defeated Brazilian side Palmeiras in the third-place play-off match under the guidance of Mosimane in January this year.